philecker/dev-resource/README.md

 # Dev Resource

-A collection of some downright awesome development resources.
+A collection of some downright awesome front-end development resources.

 ## Develpoment (Learning/Documentation)
 - https://www.30secondsofcode.org/ &mdash; Provides a curated collection of short code snippets for all your development needs.